I can’t play the guitar and I can’t sing, but this year

 Am I Too Old To Learn To Sing?

-You are never too old to learn to sing.
+Just as you are never too old to learn to play guitar (you can watch me learn as a beginner at the age of 39 on my midlife guitar journey here) You are also never too old to learn to sing.
 The hardest part is the mental barrier that we place in front of us, and the older we get the more common this seems to be with everything we do.
 Like, I can’t run a marathon, I can’t do the splits, I can’t be assed – oh but I like that one.

 I am a start from the bottom kind of guy, metaphorically you understand, and don’t have much choice with this one.
 So I like to eliminate what hope I have of reaching a goal from the outset, whether I have no hope or maybe at least one hope of ever being able to sing.